valentjn/vscode-ltex/pages/docs/advanced-features.md

 If you want to ignore sentences based on a general pattern, you can add rule/sentence pairs yourself to [`ltex.ignoreRuleInSentence`](settings.html#ltexignoreruleinsentence).
 The sentence in the pair is a [Java-compatible regular expression](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html).

 Note that the checking whether a match returned by LanguageTool is a false positive according to [`ltex.ignoreRuleInSentence`](settings.html#ltexignoreruleinsentence) happens after the document has been split into sentences.
 Therefore, it's not possible to have regular expressions that span multiple sentences.

+## LanguageTool HTTP Servers

+Although LTeX ships with its own version of LanguageTool (LT), it's possible to run LT independently of LTeX and have LTeX communicate with [LT via HTTP](http://wiki.languagetool.org/http-server).
+There are multiple scenarios in which this might be useful:

+- You want to run your own LT HTTP server, usually on `localhost`.
+This might be because the version of LT that comes with LTeX does not work, because you want to use an older or newer version of LT than LTeX's LT, or because you use other programs that use LT as well and you only want one instance of LT running.
+- You want to use [LanguageTool Plus](https://languagetoolplus.com/), the paid version of LT.
+In this case, you need a Developer API plan, since the Premium plan does not include API access.

+To connect to an LT HTTP server, set the setting [`ltex.ltex-ls.languageToolHttpServerUri`](settings.html#ltexltexlslanguagetoolhttpserveruri) to the root URI of the server, for instance, `http://localhost:8081/`.
+Note that in this mode, LTeX will still depend on ltex-ls and Java, as the interface for communicating with LT over HTTP is in ltex-ls.